The Duke Nukem franchise started early in The Nineties

 .
 It started under Apogee Software/3DRealms development, but in 2010, the rights of the series went to Gearbox Software.

 The series is composed of several games which follows a loose continuity:

-There were also several spinoffs for consoles.
+There were also several spinoffs for consoles and handhelds.

 - Duke Nukem: Time to Kill (1998)